To stay informed about economic developments, legal updates, and key trends in our services, subscribe to our newsletter.

 *** A smaller entity may always choose to apply the requirements of a higher category.

-The preparation of the annual report requires a thorough review of all balances of assets and liabilities and confirmation of their accuracy and fair value.
-This includes inventories and various management assessments to ensure that accounting data reflects the entity’s true financial position.
+The preparation of the annual report requires a thorough review of all asset and liability balances to ensure accuracy and fair valuation.
+This includes conducting inventories, analysing supporting documents and reassessing management estimates to ensure that the accounting data reflects the company’s actual financial situation.

 Cash and bank accounts

-At the balance sheet date, both cash and bank balances must be inventoried, including the revaluation of foreign currency amounts where necessary.
-If an audit is required, bank confirmation letters should be requested early.
-Cash on hand must be counted and documented.
+On the balance sheet date, both cash and bank balances must be inventoried, and foreign currency balances revalued if necessary.
+If the entity is subject to an audit, bank confirmation letters should be requested in advance.
+Where a cash register is used, a physical cash count must be performed and documented.

-Time deposits also need to be reviewed — deposits maturing within three months after the balance sheet date are classified as cash equivalents; longer-term deposits are recognised as financial investments.
+Time deposits must also be assessed: deposits maturing within three months after the balance sheet date are classified as cash equivalents, while those with longer maturities must be recognised as financial investments.

 Trade receivables

-At year-end, it is advisable to send balance confirmations to customers to verify receivables and identify discrepancies.
-Based on ageing analysis, management must assess recoverability and the need for impairment.
-For doubtful receivables, management must issue a justified written decision.
+At year-end, it is advisable to send balance confirmations to customers to verify outstanding receivables and identify potential discrepancies.
+Based on the ageing analysis, management should assess the recoverability of receivables and determine whether impairment is needed.
+If certain receivables are unlikely to be collected, the management board must document a justified written decision.

 Inventories

-Inventories must be counted on or near the balance sheet date, and the results documented.
-Obsolete or unusable inventories must be written off, and impairment recognised where the carrying amount exceeds net realisable value.
+Inventories must be counted on the balance sheet date (or as close as possible) and documented in an inventory report.
+Obsolete or expired items must be written off, and impairment recognised for items whose carrying amount exceeds their net realisable value.

 Property, plant and equipment and intangible assets